georgeutsin/monke-now/README.md

 1) Chrome plugin for scraping page data -- started with this repo: https://github.com/originalpete/pokernow-pot-odds-extension

 2) monte carlo simulation for maximum monke -- assume everybody is playing all cards, and create a basic card-board probability signal.
-I stole some the code from this repo: https://github.com/emileindik/poker-odds-machine
+I stole the code from this repo: https://github.com/emileindik/poker-odds-machine

 --- this is as far as I got --